Top 10 Health Benefits of Prawns You Need to Know

 Illustration of a human heart, showcasing its anatomical structure and features in detail.

-shrimp and A prawn fish is a good source of omega-3 fatty acids, which may lower triglyceride levels, which are often associated with strokes, high blood pressure, and a risk of heart disease.
+Prawns are a good source of omega-3 fatty acids, which may lower triglyceride levels, which are often associated with strokes, high blood pressure, and a risk of heart disease.
+1

 These shellfish have a low amount of saturated fat, which may reduce the risk of cardiovascular disease.

-So, in short, it supports the overall heart health of people, including heart patients.
+So, in short, one of the major benefits of prawns is supporting the overall heart health of people, including heart patients.

 1. Brain Function

-The omega-3s, Vitamin B12, and choline present may support your memory, focus, nerve signalling, and overall mental health.
+The omega-3s, Vitamin B12, and choline present in Prawns may support your memory, focus, nerve signalling, and overall mental health.
+2

 You may be able to reduce the risk of being affected by cognitive decline by consuming them regularly.